jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-transfer.rst

     Number of files to upload concurrently.
 The ideal concurrency value will vary based on the number of files being uploaded and the average size of each file.
-Generally, smaller files benefit from a higher concurrency while larger files do not.
+Generally, smaller files benefit from a higher concurrency while larger files don't.

 ``debug`` (bool)
     Set to ``true`` to print out debug information for transfers.
 Set to